urbanoanderson/ahk-utilities/README.md

 ### Telegram Bot Integration

 - `HE+T`: Make custom bot with key <TELEGRAM_BOT_KEY> send selected text to person identified by <TELEGRAM_CHAT_ID>.
 Great for sending links and other texts to yourself.

-## Future Updates

-- Allow for easy setting of different a hotkey enabler.
-- Multiple script files for different sets of features.
-- Add new hotkeys with great features